How to work through the course

 - In the next file you receive, you will find an answer guidance sheet (AGS).
 This AGS provides help and shows you how you should have answered the previous assignments.
 In other words you will self assess your progress.

-- Send in the final Set work / Assignment with the required administration fee if you would like your tutor to check your work.
+- Send in the final Set work in Levels 1 & 2 / Assignment in Specialist courses, with the required administration fee if you would like your tutor to check your work.

-- If you get stuck or have a queries just email your tutor.
+- If you get stuck or have queries simply email your tutor.
 All our tutors are friendly, relaxed and fully qualified with special knowledge & interest in the course they tutor.

 - The Course Info main page and the Frequently Asked Questions page of this site have more detail.